Maps4HTML/web-map-doc/docs/tutorials/getting-started.md

 </html>
 ```

-Once you save the change highlighted in pink above, you can refresh the document (by clicking on the browser refresh button) you will see a page that looks like this:
+Once you save the change highlighted above, you can refresh the document (by clicking on the browser refresh button) you will see a page that looks like this:

 ![Web images are easy peasy](../assets/img/web_images_are_easy_peasy_en.png)